Making registration peer-approved

 Students struggle to make confident course decisions with scattered information across sources.

 Official information falls short of providing students with the insights they need to choose courses confidently.
+Students search through different tools like Fizz or Reddit to get the clarification that they need.

 Are students satisfied with what's out there?